JahangirSur/BanglaPi/README.md

 # BanglaPi
-The is a demo repository as part of learning progress at CDA, Noida.
+The is a demo repository.
+This is part of learning progress at CDA, Noida.